Carr Lake Campground

 Directions

 From Nevada City: Take Highway 20 east toward Truckee for approximately 20 miles.
 Turn left on Bowman Lake Road (Forest Road 18).
-Continue for approximately 6 miles (windy, tight corners, paved) and turn right on Forest Road 17, an unimproved dirt road not recommended for low-clearance vehicles.
+Follow this paved but winding road with tight corners for approximately 6 miles, then turn right on Forest Road 17, an unimproved dirt road not recommended for low-clearance vehicles.
 Stay right for 3 miles to the parking area.
-From I-80: Take the Highway 20 exit and follow Highway 20 west for approximately 5 miles.
-Turn right on Bowman Lake Road (Forest Road 18) and follow the same directions as above.
+From I-80: Take Highway 20 exit west for approximately 5 miles.
+Turn right on Bowman Lake Road (Forest Road 18) and follow directions above.

 Amenities